 Recent years have seen considerable reforms to APD announced by the Chancellor of the Exchequer, however, Bands C and D of APD for long and medium haul destinations have been abolished.
-This means that the cost for Chinese visitors to return to Beijing, for example, from Britain has reduced from £85 to £71.
+This means that the cost for Chinese visitors to return to Beijing, for example, from Britain has reduced to £80.

 In addition, children under the age of 14 were excluded from APD from 1 May 2015, and children under the age of 16 from 1 March 2016.